Brad Lander

 Updated: Wikipedia source

-Bradford Scott Lander (born July 8, 1969) is an American politician, urban planner, and community organizer who has served as the 45th New York City comptroller since 2022.
-A progressive member of the Democratic Party, Lander was elected to the New York City Council in 2009, serving for twelve years, later serving as Deputy Leader for Policy.
-His district included portions of Brooklyn.
-In 2021, Lander was elected city comptroller, and assumed office on January 1, 2022.
-He was endorsed by progressives such as Alexandria Ocasio-Cortez and Elizabeth Warren.
+Bradford Scott Lander (born July 8, 1969) is an American Democratic politician and urban planner who served as the 45th New York City comptroller from 2022 until 2025.
+A progressive, Lander was elected to the New York City Council in 2009, serving for 12 years, and later serving as Deputy Leader for Policy.
+His district was partly based in Brooklyn.
+Lander was elected city comptroller in 2021 and assumed office on January 1, 2022.
+Born in suburban St. Louis, Lander has pursued his political career in New York City since the 1990s, where he has become a mainstay in progressive activism.
 In July 2024, Lander announced he would challenge incumbent Mayor Eric Adams in the 2025 New York City mayoral election.
-The New York Times Opinion panel and Ezra Klein chose Lander as their top choice for the Democratic primary for mayor in separate opinion pieces.
-He campaigned with Zohran Mamdani after the two candidates cross-endorsed each other in the city's ranked choice voting system.
-He trailed and conceded defeat in the Democratic primary to Mamdani on June 24, 2025.
-His decision to cross-endorse Mamdani and campaign together was considered crucial to Mamdani's victory in the primary.
+He was The New York Times Opinion panel's and Ezra Klein's top choice in the Democratic primary.
+He conceded the primary to Zohran Mamdani on June 24, 2025.
+His decision to cross-endorse and campaign with Mamdani was considered crucial to Mamdani's victory in the primary due to the city's ranked-choice voting system.
+On December 10, 2025, Lander announced his candidacy for the 2026 primary election in New York's 10th congressional district, challenging incumbent Dan Goldman from the left.
+He was endorsed by Mamdani, Senators Bernie Sanders and Elizabeth Warren, New York City Public Advocate Jumaane Williams, and the Working Families Party.